North Shore

 Expansion of Eileen O’Connor Catholic School

-St Philip Neri, Northbridge will be repurposed to accommodate a new Eileen O’Connor facility to provide support for students with complex learning needs.
+St Philip Neri, Northbridge has been repurposed to accommodate a new Eileen O’Connor facility to provide support for students with complex learning needs.
 This exciting new chapter reflects our deep commitment to care, compassion and inclusive education.

 Bridging Schools Together as One Community